hoangnkvti/tech_article/AWS-SA/Essential.md

 ## Site-to-side VPN
   - VPN: connect đến internet across public internet
   - Customer Gateway: is the anchor on your side of that connection.
-It can be a physical or software appliance
+It can be a physical or software appliance (IP: static, use BGP with dynamic routing)
   - Vitual private gateway: the anchor on the AWS side of the VPN connection. Đc AWS quản lý nên có sẵn tính HA
   - If your VPN device supports Border Gateway Protocol (BGP), specify dynamic routing when you configure your Site-to-Site VPN connection.
 If your device does not support BGP, specify static routing
   - Recommend: vpc có dùng BGP, vì sẽ support detection failover